xpclove/autofp/README.md

 			*.pcr : Fullprof task pcr path ( with *.dat in the same folder)

-How to compile *.msi for Windows ? ( It is recommended to use Windows 7/8 to compile )
+How to compile *.msi for Windows ? ( It is recommended to use Windows 7/10 to compile )

 		You can use the already compiled MSI installation package in AutoFP_v_xxx.zip.
 Or you can recompile it.
 		Run make.bat to creat autofp.msi(msi.bat needs software "AdvancedInstaller" )
-		pack.bat needs to configure the directory of python2.7 and install py2exe version 0.6.9
+		pack.bat needs to configure "the directory of python2.7" and "install py2exe version 0.6.9" if you use Python 2.7。

 Program setting (Windows, Linux)